markisaac1812/markisaac1812/README.md

 🌱 Currently learning and building with **Express.js**, and next up: **NestJS + TypeScript** and **Microservices** to sharpen my backend expertise.

+👯‍♀️ I’m looking for help with improving my DevOps and deployment skills using Docker and CI/CD pipelines.

 💼 Open to **internships** and **junior backend developer** opportunities to kickstart my career in backend engineering.

 ---